 The Entity Facts AI Systems Need

-Most weak local business websites are vague in the exact places where search systems need precision.
-They say "we handle all your home service needs" instead of naming the services, locations, customer problems, proof, and next steps.
+Some local business websites are vague in places where customers and search systems need precision.
+They may say "we handle all your home service needs" instead of naming the services, locations, customer problems, proof, and next steps.

 A GEO-ready local business page should make these facts obvious: